 - For us, mental health is an absolute priority.
 The thesis supervisor encourages you to share difficulties during your PhD career, and to seek professional help if needed.
 Please remember YOU are more important than any experiment you perform or results you did (or did not) get.

-- Failed experiments and applications are part of research.
+- Failed experiments are part of research.
 Although it can be painful sometimes, there is no stigma attached to it.
 It should be embraced and build upon to achieve success.

 - In our group meetings, we will strive to keep a stimulating atmosphere for discussions.
 Everybody is welcome to join in these discussions.